SamarthK1239/CarrierFuelBot-Release-Version/README.md

 ```cmd
 git clone https://github.com/SamarthK1239/CarrierFuelBot-Release-Version.git
 ```
-2. Create a Heroku account and install the heroku cli
-3. Run `heroku create project-name` in the command line to generate a new project with that specific project name
-4. Populate your environment variables.
+2. Populate your environment variables.
 These are specified in .env.example.
 DISCORD_TOKEN is your discord bot token which can be created at [Discord Applications](https://discord.com/developers/applications).
 DATABASE_URL is the url to your SQL database.
 An example could be `sqlite:///test.db`
-5. Install all the python packages necessary for this bot to run
+3. Install all the python packages necessary for this bot to run
 ```cmd
 pip install -r requirements.txt
 ```
-6. Run the bot with python
+4. Run the bot with python
 ```cmd
 python bot.py
 ```